-I trace the connection between parsimony vs. likelihood, supermatrix vs. supertree, and concatenation vs. coalescence debates, via the principle of total evidence.
+I trace the connection between parsimony vs. likelihood, taxonomic congruence vs. simultaneous analysis, and concatenation vs. coalescence debates, via the principle of total evidence.

 I explicate the claim that one family of computational models in contemporary studies of biodiversity (concatenation) constitutes a special case of a more general set of models (coalescence).
 I clarify Edwards et al.'s (2016) claims that phylogenetics is a "special case" of population genetics.
 By comparison with earlier debates and mathematical reductions, I show that (pace Edwards) the concatenation vs. coalescence disputes reflect competing paradigms.
 The debate turns on competing interpretations of "first principles".

 International Congress of History of Science and Technology, Federal University of Rio de Janeiro, 23-29 July 2017

 International Society for the History, Philosophy, and Social Studies of Biology, Federal University of Sao Paulo, 16-21 July 2017 (NSF supported)

 Species in the Age of Discordance, University of Utah, 23-25 March 2017 (NSF supported)

 Bartlett & Quinn, in progress